NativeScript/nativescript-cli/README.md

 tns create MyApp --copy-from <Directory>
 ```

 Where <Directory> is the complete path to the directory that contains your existing project.
-You can use any NativeScript project, created with the Telerik AppBuilder clients or the NativeScript CLI.
+You can use any NativeScript project, created with the Telerik AppBuilder clients.

 The NativeScript creates a new project based on the JavaScript built-in template and sets the application identifier to `org.nativescript.myapp`.